solana-developers/solana-cookbook/docs/th/references/nfts.md

 ## How to get all NFTs from a wallet?

 When getting all NFTs from a wallet, you'll need to get all token accounts and then parse which ones are NFTs.
-This can all be done using [`findDataByOwner`](https://github.com/metaplex-foundation/js/blob/248b61baf89a69b88f9a461e32b1cbd54a9b0a18/src/programs/metadata/accounts/Metadata.ts#L220-L236) from the Metaplex js library.
+This สามารถ all be done using [`findDataByOwner`](https://github.com/metaplex-foundation/js/blob/248b61baf89a69b88f9a461e32b1cbd54a9b0a18/src/programs/metadata/accounts/Metadata.ts#L220-L236) from the Metaplex js library.

 <SolanaCodeGroup>
 <SolanaCodeGroupItem title="TS" active>